 INTRODUCTION TO THE DAC

-OK so you are just starting out and are a little bit confused by some of the terms in the audiophile equipment world.
-Don't worry everyone has to start somewhere and its really not that hard to get your head around some of the core principals.
-First you can start here with our hardware terminology guide or pick up on some what are the best audiophile file formats for your music.
-This article is going to cover a very specific piece of equipment in the sound chain (eg. Transport>DAC>Amp>Headphones), its going to explain what is a DAC.
+First, you can start here with our hardware terminology guide or pick up on somewhat are the best audiophile file formats for your music.
+This article is going to cover a particular piece of equipment in the sound chain (e.g., Transport>DAC>Amp>Headphones); it’s going to explain what a DAC is.